How to run c++ code locally

 - Compile the

-program.
-Write this command:g++ -o fibo -pthread fibo.cpp
+fibo.cppprogram.
+Write this command:g++ -o fibo -pthread fibo.cppon the terminal.

 Let us explain the command in detail:

-flag: tell the compiler to link with thepthread
+-pthreadflag: tell the compiler to link with thepthreadlibrary

 - Finally write